biopragmatics/bioregistry/docs/guides/mapping_review.md

 contains mappings reviewed by curators.
 When reviewing a mapping, curators should update the TSV file with the following information:

-- `prefix`: The Bioregistry prefix from which this is a mapping.
+- `subject_id`: The CURIE corresponding to Bioregistry prefix from which this is a mapping.
+Even when a mapping is symmetric, as a convention, this should always be the Bioregistry prefix not the external one.
-- `mapped_registry`: The external registry to which this is a mapping.
+- `predicate_modifier`: A modifier on the predicate, typically `Not` if the mapping is negative.
+- `predicate_id`: The CURIE representing the predicate of the mapping, for instance `skos:exactMatch`.
-- `mapped_prefix`: The external registry's prefix to which this is a mapping.
+- `object_id`: The CURIE corresponding to the external prefix to which this is a mapping.
-- `correct`: 1 if this is a correct mappings and 0 otherwise.
-- `orcid`: The ORCID of the curator reviewing the mapping.
+- `curator_id`: The ORCID of the curator reviewing the mapping represented as a CURIE.
+- `mapping_justification`: A CURIE representing how the mapping was created, typically `semapv:ManualMappingCuration` for manual curation/
-- `notes`: Any additional notes or comments regarding the mapping that was reviewed.
+- `comments`: Any additional notes or comments regarding the mapping that was reviewed.

 The Bioregistry uses a machine learning-based approach to automatically identify